 I recently read one of Jeremy Clarkson’s books and it was written in exactly the same way that he talks.

 As I read the book I could ‘hear’ him saying the words.
 I could ‘hear’ him talking.

-It wasn’t grammatically correct in the way you were taught at school, or at any of those writing for business courses.
+It was not grammatically correct in the way you were taught at school, or at any of those business writing courses.